 5.8.
-Reducing grid size near Devil's Canyon
+Reducing Grid Size Near Devil's Canyon

-The potential to reduce the spacing of the finite-difference element grid near Devil's Canyon and Mineral Creek was discussed during the workgroup meetings.
+The potential need to reduce the spacing of the finite-difference grid near Devil's Canyon and Mineral Creek was discussed during the workgroup meetings.
 The primary reason for reducing spacing in these areas would be to support explicit modeling of groundwater/surface water interaction, which is dependent on small changes in absolute head values.
 Finer grid spacing would allow more refinement to head values, and more refinement to flow impacts.
 As discussed in this section, explicit groundwater/surface water interaction was not modeled due to the potential error in absolute head values that occur even in a well-calibrated model.
-The current grid spacing is sufficient to support an analysis based on relative head change and the Tonto National Forest decided to maintain the existing grid spacing.
+The current grid spacing is sufficient to support an analysis based on relative head change and the Forest Service decided to maintain the existing grid spacing.

 5.9.
-Basin water balance
+Basin Water Balance

-The overall conceptual basin water balance was calculated by Resolution Copper (Montgomery & Associates 2018).
-The workgroup made multiple data requests of Resolution Copper in order to compare volumes or flows from the groundwater model to conceptual groundwater volumes or flows (WSP 2018a, 2018f, 2018g).
+The overall conceptual basin water balance was calculated by Resolution Copper (M&A, 2018).
+The workgroup made multiple data requests of Resolution Copper in order to compare volumes or flows from the groundwater model to conceptual groundwater volumes or flows and received several memos in response (WSP, 2018a; 2018f and 2018g).